-This application may be used by the following nonimmigrants, listed in alphabetical order.
+This application may be submitted by individuals requesting the following nonimmigrants classifications, listed in alphabetical order:

 1. A, Ambassador, Public Minister, or Career Diplomatic or Consular Officer and Their Immediate Family Members

 You must submit a copy, front and back, of Form I-94 Arrival-Departure Record Number, for each person included in the application and Form I-566, Interagency Record of Request - A, G, or NATO Dependent Employment Authorization or Change/Adjustment to/from A, G, or NATO Status, certified by the U.S. Department of State (DOS) to indicate your accredited status.